main image

 How long after you send your demand letter for payment to your client to sue them in small claims?

 Review your demand letter to understand how many days you gave your client to pay you or respond to you.
 We normally see 14 days.
 If you haven’t heard from your client or have heard from your client and they don’t want to pay you, then it is time to consider suing them in small claims court.
+Don't forget there are also deadlines to sue, which are called statutes of limitations.

 How much can you sue a client for in small claims?